-SUSE Linux Enterprise Point of Service 11 Service Pack 2 features several new and exciting enhancements such as the inclusion of the Subscription Management Tool, extended roll-back functionalities, support for fully encrypted disks on terminals, and an updated version of KIWI.
+SUSE Linux Enterprise Point of Service 11 Service Pack 2 features several new enhancements such as the inclusion of the Subscription Management Tool, extended roll–back functionalities, and an updated version of KIWI.

 SUSE Linux Enterprise Point of Service is the only enterprise-class managed client–server Linux solution tailored specifically to the unique needs of the retail industry.
 It combines the enterprise-proven, trusted operating system base of SUSE Linux Enterprise with add-on tools to set up a Point of Service managed clients solution.
 This is perfect for point of service / point of sale terminals, kiosks, self–service systems and reverse- vending systems.

 SUSE Linux Enterprise Point of Service gives you a centralized directory–based administration server and Point of Service branch servers.
 You also get the tools and documentation you need to create, roll out and maintain operating system images for Point of Service devices.